ser/maubot-llm/README.md

 It's very new and very rough.
 Use at your own risk, and expect problems.

-The LLM must be supplied by an OpenAI-compatible server.
+The LLM must be supplied by an OpenWebUI server API: https://openwebui.com/
-For example, if you run [LM Studio](https://lmstudio.ai/), this plugin can connect to its server.
-Anthropic is also supported.

 You can and probably should configure it to only respond to messages from specific users.